-Widely appreciated for its timeless sophistication, the Art Deco style marked an explosion of creativity in the world of jewelry design at its inception.
-The Art Deco jewelry style was birthed of a world within a celebratory mode after the end of World War I; exuberant jewels were created to express this newfound optimism.
-The style takes its name from the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes, a world's fair hosted in Paris to exhibit the groundbreaking new Art Deco movement, in the realms of design, architecture, furniture, buildings, jewelry pieces, glass, and more.
-The fair proved to be immensely popular; over 16 million people from around the world visited to catch site of the captivating "style moderne."
+Widely appreciated for its timeless sophistication, the Art Deco style marked an explosion of creativity in the world of 1930s jewelry design at its inception.
+The Art Deco antique jewelry style was birthed of a world within a celebratory mode after the end of World War I; exuberant jewels were created to express this newfound optimism.
+The art deco style takes its name from the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes, a world's fair hosted in Paris to exhibit the groundbreaking new Art Deco movement, in the realms of design, architecture, furniture, buildings, antique jewelry pieces, glass, and more.
+The fair proved to be immensely popular; over 16 million people from around the world visited to catch sight of the captivating "style moderne."

 Actress and style icon Louise Brooks (1906-1985)

 Non-western motifs also feature prominently in the fine jewelry of the Art Deco period.
 South and East Asian motifs proved especially popular, with this Cartier Jade Jabot Pin being an elegant example.
-Non-western-inspired jewelry pieces often incorporated a larger variety of materials and colors.
+Non-western-inspired jewelry pieces often incorporated a larger variety of materials and bright colors.
 The Cartier Jabot Pin, for instance, includes a handsome specimen of jade, which is embellished with asymmetrically placed diamonds and rubies, as well as black and red enameling.

 Women were not the only ones privy to Art Deco creations.
 Men of style and privilege commissioned or bought equally enviable clocks, watches, cigarette cases and more.
 Below you'll find a most stunning Art Deco-period pocket watch created by the famed Audemars Piguet firm of Le Brassus, Switzerland and retailed by E. Gübelin of Lucerne.
-The open-faced timepiece is housed in a 14K gold case with fine enamel detailing and a white enamel face with stylistically synonymous numerals.
+The open-faced gentlemen’s timepiece is housed in a 14K yellow gold case with fine enamel detailing and a white enamel face with stylistically synonymous numerals.

 The Art Deco design and style left a lasting impression, amazingly achieving something both timely and timeless that continues to appeal to collectors today.
+It’s unique design and use of stunning colored stones make these pieces highly sought after among collectors today.
 Contemporary jewelers continue to emulate the magnificent colored gemstones that emerged in the period, giving further testament to the Art Deco's sophistication and desirability.
+From stunning pink diamond vintage necklaces to beautiful costume jewelry studding with genuine gems and long strands of pearls, there are exquisite pieces of jewelry that have come out of the Art Deco period.
 These pieces were more than fine jewelry, they were decorative art that deserves to be admired for a lifetime.